On the emergence of the Lorentzian metric structure of space-time in general relativity: A conceptual analysis of the Diaconis--Mosteller principle

 Next we turn to the {\it likely to happen} term in the above daily formulation of the Diaconis--Mosteller principle.
 The precise formulation of this idea in terms of probability leads to our

-{\bf Assumption 2}.
-(Diaconis--Mosteller principle) {\it The probability that an event occurs within a sample of independent physical copies of a model event having positive probability, gets arbitrarily close to $1\in[0,1]$ as the finite cardinality of the sample increases.}
+{\bf Assumption 2.} (Diaconis--Mosteller principle) {\it The probability that an event occurs within a sample of independent physical copies of a model event having positive probability, gets arbitrarily close to $1\in[0,1]$ as the finite cardinality of the sample increases.}

-Here {\it a fortiori} by a {\it sample} we mean that sort of collection of physical events for which the formulated probabilistic behaviour, as an empirical evidence for an {\it ordinary} observer $O$, holds.
-However note that in this way two similar expressions come into use: the ``progression'' and the ``sample'' of physical events.
+Finally by the term {\it sample} we {\it a fortiori} mean precisely that sort of collection of physical events for which the formulated probabilistic behaviour, as an empirical evidence for an {\it ordinary} observer $O$, holds.
+However note that in this way two similar concepts enter our discussion: the ``progression'' and the ``sample'' of physical events.
 Both of them certainly label specific collections of physical happenings in {\bf Assumption 1} and {\bf Assumption 2} respectively, however their distinction is not clear.
 The following simple but key technical lemma demonstrates that they are in fact strictly different, hence validating the terminology:

 \begin{lemma} Suppose that {\bf Assumption 1} and {\bf Assumption 2} are valid.
 Take a collection $\{e_1,\dots,e_k\}$ consisting of $0<k<+\infty$ independent physical events with uniform probability $0<p<1$.
 Provided the cardinality $k$ is large enough, $\{e_1,\dots,e_k\}$ is strictly either a progression or a sample, if any. \end{lemma}